anderspollack/anderspollack.github.io/collections/_tools/orca-udp-midi.md

 With a Pd-vanilla version that uses ```netreceive``` and crashes with incorrectly formatted data, and a totally flawless version that won't run on the iPad, my original intent was sort of achieved: a portable ORCΛ machine that can be set to drum badly on purpose.

-_video of ORCΛ running on ipad sort of well_
+_video of ORCΛ running on iPad sort of well_

 # Moving Forward